I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Explorers were sent out into the jungles and plains to find out what resources of value there might be on the continent that were worth plundering.
 This led to what Heart of Darkness author Joseph Conrad referred to when describing the exploitation of Congo as, “the vilest scramble for loot that ever disfigured the history of human conscience.”

-The Herero and Namaqua peoples in the south-west corner of Africa were slaughtered as victims of European greed.
+The Herero and Namaqua peoples in the south-west corner of Africa found that European greed for their resources would cost them their lives.

 Congress of Berlin Settles Territorial Claims